icon

 Voice Services

 Voice Services provides the campus with both basic and advanced telecommunications services.
-They provide phone service, establish voice mail, coordinate repairs, add, move, and change phone numbers for the faculty, staff and students on both campuses.
+They offer phone service (desk and softphone), provision mobile devices, establish voicemail, and coordinate repairs, as well as additions, moves, and changes to phone numbers for faculty and staff on both NJ campuses and the Vancouver campus.

 background